Solving Formulas for a Specified Variable: A thorough look

 - Combining Like Terms: Combine terms with the same variable and exponent.

 - Exponents and Roots: Use exponents and roots to undo each other.
-For instance, if you have x², taking the square root will give you x.
+To give you an idea, if you have x², taking the square root will give you x.
 Conversely, if you have √x, squaring it gives you x.

 Let's explore these operations in action with examples.